How Much Does a Translator Cost in 2026? [Complete Guide]

 • Volume of content: A 30 - 40 page project will mostly be more expensive.
 But they can benefit from discounts depending on the translation agency and their rules.
 This might reduce the cost of translation.

 • Delivery timeline: If you need expedited document translations, you should be willing to pay a premium.
-This is because rush jobs require faster processing and multiple translators.
+Urgent or expedited translations typically increase costs by 25%–50% and may require faster processing and multiple translators.
 These factors will increase the cost beyond what you will pay for a standard delivery timeline.

 • Service type: While certified translation services are priced per page, standard translation has a per-word pricing structure.
 Also, extra services like notarisation, apostille, physical delivery, localisation, transcription, or multimedia adaptation may increase the overall cost.